arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - Decisions that may need to be taken in response to certain triggers
 - Various kinds of support or intervention
 - Production of educational or supporting documentation

-### 4.4 Duty of Care

-**One-to-One Meetings**

-- a primary method of line management
-- must take place on the first day of a new sprint
-- begin by reviewing achievements against previous meeting's commitments
-- then identify the individual's commitments for the upcoming sprint...
-- ... which will include Jira tickets from their team backlog as well as 20% time work towards their OKRs
-- help the individual to identify barriers to success and think through ways to overcome them
-- the individual should commit to completing certain activities/tickets before the next meeting
-- does the individual need any extra support to meet their commitments?

-### 4.5 Finance

 **Coaching support**